Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Introduction

 \section{Introduction}

-Current decision-making systems are often supported by machine learning agents that are utility maximizers.
-To make reliable decisions, it is at the heart of machine learning models to make accurate probabilistic predictions.
-Unfortunately, it has been observed that many existing machine learning methods especially deep learning methods can yield poorly calibrated probabilistic predictions \cite{korb1999calibration,bella2010calibration,guo2017calibration}, which hurts reliability of the decision-making systems.
+To make reliable decisions, it is at the heart of machine learning models to provide accurate probabilistic predictions.
+Unfortunately, recent studies have observed that many existing machine learning methods, especially deep learning methods, can yield poorly calibrated probabilistic predictions~\cite{korb1999calibration,bella2010calibration,guo2017calibration,ovadia2019can}, which hurts reliability of the decision-making systems.

-For a binary classification problem, a machine learning model is said to be well calibrated if it makes probabilistic predictions that agree with the actual outcomes \cite{naeini2015obtaining,guo2017calibration}.
-That is, when the model makes predictions on an unseen data set, in any subset of the data, if the averaged prediction is $p$, the actual outcomes will do occur around $p$ fraction of the times.
+A predictive machine learning model is said to be well-calibrated if it makes probabilistic predictions or likelihood estimations that agree with the actual outcomes~\cite{naeini2015obtaining,guo2017calibration}.
+That is, when the model makes predictions on an unseen dataset, in any subset of the data, if the averaged likelihood estimation is $p$, the actual outcomes do occur around $p$ fraction of the times.
+For example, in online advertising, when a well-calibrated machine learning model predicts a click-through rate of $10\%$ for an ad, the ad does being clicked at 10\% of the times.

-It has been reported in recent studies \cite{guo2017calibration,borisov2018calibration,geifman2018bias} that, in the field of computer vision and information retrieval, deep neural networks can make poorly calibrated probabilistic predictions.
-It is also observed that on several general machine learning and data mining tasks, miscalibration not only affects the overall utility, but also undermines the fairness on certain groups of data.
-In particular, some common deep models can make predictions desirable with respect to non-calibration performance measures, but suffer from poor results in calibration-related measures.
+However, it is hard to obtain well-calibrated probabilistic predictions.
+Recent studies~\cite{guo2017calibration,borisov2018calibration,geifman2018bias} reported that, in the fields of computer vision and information retrieval, deep neural networks are poorly calibrated, i.e., a model can ``confidently'' make mistakes.
+Miscalibration not only affects the overall utility, but also undermines the reliability over certain groups of data, e.g., a model can overestimate the click rate for one advertisement but underestimate the click rate for another.
+In particular, machine learning models especially those with deep and complex structures can make desirable predictions in terms of non-calibration performance measures, but suffer from poor results in calibration-related measures~\cite{guo2017calibration}.